 The fish that inhabit the waters of the Bruce Peninsula have always been an important part of this area's economy.
 Consequently, throughout the history of the region the fishing industry has been a source of controversy and change.

-Today, sport fishing is a major component of the tourism economy in this region.
+Today, sport fishing is a major component of the area's tourism economy.

 In 1857, the colonial government passed the Fishing Act, which "shifted the commercial fishery from a public right to one vested in the crown."